3246251196/adtools_testing/README.md

 framework environment which is generally a linux machine that is building the tests.
-In most cases, there is a standalone makefile generally named sa.makefile that can be used instead if it is desired to re-buld the program on the AmigaOne machine.
+In most cases, there is a standalone makefile generally named sa.makefile that can be used instead if it is desired to re-buld the program on the AmigaOne machine but, it should be noted that the sa.makefile is not gauranteed to be the same as the framework makefile since these may become unsynchronised.

 It should be understood that some tests may fail to build for differently configured cross-compilers.
 This is not necessarily a failure.
 For example,